QuebecoinQBC/coins/README.md

-# What is the coins repository for?
+# What is the coins repository for? ( added UNTT )

 This repository is the coins database which is used to define parameters for coins compatible with the [Komodo DeFi Framework](https://github.com/KomodoPlatform/komodo-defi-framework/), and listed within the apps below: